PrunaAI/pruna/docs/user_manual/evaluate.rst

     .. tab:: Direct Parameters

-        Pass metrics, datamodule, and device directly to the constructor:
+        Pass request, datamodule, and device directly to the constructor:

         .. code-block:: python